parker1992/iptv-proxy/README.md

 # iptv-proxy
 Simple Flask proxy app for m3u files.
 This should be used alongside a VPN container.
 If you don't have a VPN, then there's no point of using an m3u proxy.
-I recommend the bubuntux/nordvpn docker image to be run alonside this.
+I recommend the [bubuntux/nordvpn](https://github.com/bubuntux/nordlynx) docker image to be run alongside this.

 When the app first loads, it will prefix all URLs in the m3u file with the proxy endpoint.
 For example, see the lines below in a sample m3u file: